In honor of Global Champagne Day, let me introduce you to the top champagne to pop to celebrate the occasion.

 Egly-Ouriet Les Vignes de Vrigny Premier Cru

 The name alone carries a reputation no champagne connoisseur can argue.
-This cuvée is the expression of a “family style” a fruit-rich and seductive 100% Pinot Meunier.
+This cuvée is the expression of a “family style” a fruit-rich and seductive 100% pinot meunier.
 Yes, you read that right- just shows you how unique and memorable the champagnes of Egly-Ouriet are.
 The estate is located in Ambonnay, and Francis Egly is its most renowned grower.
 His endless pursuit of the ripest fruit can only happen because of the quality in his vineyards.

 For the Botanist